gaetawoo/djmmc/content/blog/20170822-infinite-items.md

 tags: ["commands","easy"]
 slug:
 share: true
-draft: true
+draft: false
 ---
 You will need a repeat command block to do this.
-Type in the command here: `/replaceitem entity @p slot.hotbar.0 cookie 30`.
+Type in the following command: `/replaceitem entity @p slot.hotbar.0 cookie 30`.
 Then put a lever near the command block and turn it on.
-No matter how many times you try to get the cookies in your inventory, you will always get more without your inventory completely filling up.
+No matter how many times you try to get the cookies out of your inventory, you will always get more without your inventory completely filling up.

 <!--more-->

-#### Syntaxes:
+#### Commands:

 Syntax: `/replaceitem entity <selector> <slot> <item> [amount] [data] [dataTag]` OR `/replaceitem block <x> <y> <z> <slot> <item> [amount] [data] [dataTag]`.